nipy/mindboggle/README.rst

 (see `Preprocessing`_ below).
 To get up and running with the following examples, download and unzip the
 `example.zip <https://osf.io/f9jvw/?action=download&version=1>`_
-directory (450 MB), which contains some preprocessed data (for FreeSurfer and ANTs).
+directory (450 MB), which contains some example preprocessed data (for FreeSurfer and ANTs).

 If using the Mindboggle virtual machine, type the commands in step 3 of `Installing Mindboggle`_ above to enter the VM before continuing.